 Use of Newcastle Road for landfill access would substantially increase truck traffic on that road, which would shorten the pavement life considerably, and would require installation of a second entry station with truck scales.
 In addition, Newcastle Road currently terminates north of Littlejohns Creek.
 Truck access to the Forward Landfill would require construction of a creek crossing, which could have adverse environmental impacts to the streambed.
+Further, both landfill expansion areas are distant from Newcastle Road, requiring lengthy internal access roads and additional truck travel compared to the existing access.
 For these reasons, and because the existing project driveway operates, and would continue to operate, at a satisfactory level of service, use of Newcastle Road for access to the landfill does not appear to provide a better alternative.
 Because this alternative access is not proposed, no impact would occur.